 and ignorance has faded away;

-One whose taint of existence is fully exhausted,
+one whose taint of becoming is completely exhausted,

 having defeated |Māra::embodiment of all forces that keeps beings trapped in the cycle of rebirth [māra]| and his army.”